 But what about the Father?
 Would not we see more of Him?
 Turn to Isa.
 41:10: "I am with thee; be not dismayed; for I am thy God."
-He calls us children. tion between us-that of Father and child-that there will be in eternity.
+He calls us children. be a Laborer with God," and "The Down here there is the same relation between us-that of Father and child-that there will be in eternity.
 We shall never be any more to Him, although it is true we shall understand Him better, and we shall appear more like children of God.
-Can you imagine the relation between the Christian and do."
-But Paul afterwards found God being any closer or more intimate than is described in the verse just quoted?
+Can you imagine the rela-God being any closer or more intimate than is described in the verse just quoted?
 Do you think that in heaven He will ever be able to do any more for us?
 Will He be able to talk any more kindly to us?
 So, to-day, then, as far as the angels, the Holy Spirit, Christ, and the Father are concerned, we have just as much of them here as we are prepared to appreciate.